 Work areas can be divided into zones with personnel allocated to work within each zone.
 Zones could be identified by colour, number, section, etc. Movement between zones should be minimised and controlled at all times.
+Zoning can be used for retail settings, warehouses and distribution centres.
 The following zoning template could be used.